openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 with equivalent two average pooling (approx equiv in case of prime kernel i.e. 13x13).
 ### `-handle-large-strides`: Handle operations with large strides
 This pass splits operations with strides larger than supported on hardware.
-### `-insert-maxpool-to-concat-prelu`: Insert Maxpool op between Concat and PRelu ops
+### `-insert-maxpool-to-concat-lrelu`: Insert Maxpool op between Concat and LeakyRelu ops
 The pass is a part of `AdjustForVPU` pipeline.

-Pass converts Concat->PRelu to Concat->Maxpool->PRelu.
+Pass converts Concat->LeakyRelu to Concat->Maxpool->LeakyRelu.
 ### `-isolated-tiling`: Tile layers in isolation so that all their I/O fit into requirements
 The pass performs simple tiling of the layers, which doesn't fit into memory requirements.